 I am the Series Editor for a new list of titles which began to be published by Zed Books in London in April 2011 called ‘Asian Arguments’.
 The new series follows on from Zed’s very successful ‘African Arguments’ series.
 The basic idea is to work with various authors, mostly non-academic and based in the Asian region, who have substantial ground level experience of the issues covered.

-The series has now kicked of with an excellent book on grassroots and village democracy in China from Dr Kerry Brown of Chatham House – Ballot Box China: Grassroots Democracy in the Final Major One-Party State.
+Back in 2011 the series kicked of with an excellent book on grassroots and village democracy in China from Dr Kerry Brown of Chatham House – Ballot Box China: Grassroots Democracy in the Final Major One-Party State.

 We followed Brown’s book by publishing Michael Barr’s book on Chinese soft power – Who’s Afraid of China? in September 2011 (now with Chinese and Turkish language editions):

 Recently we published Ruth Peason andKyoko Kusakabe’s Thailand’s Hidden Workforce, a fascinating insight into the lives, conditions and motivations of the nearly two million Burmese women migrant workers who drive southern Thailand’s manufacturing economy.

 In November we launched the fourth title in the series, Tom Miller’s China Urban Billion, an excellent study of urbanisation in China (and now published in Chinese too)

 With our seventh title we hit a media goldmine and incredible reviews with Leftover Women…

 And a Chinese language edition now available too…